anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 ## Tips
 - First lessons in coding have nothing to do with testing.
 - Recommended to learn coding and manual testing at the same time.
+- Find resources to learn manual testing.
+- Choose a programming language and learn.

 ## What is Static Testing?